 Aston Villa confirm signing of winger Bailey from Bayer Leverkusen amid Grealish exit talk

+Aston Villa confirm signing of winger Bailey from Bayer Leverkusen in £30m deal amid Grealish exit talk

 Aston Villa have confirmed the signing of Jamaica international winger Leon Bailey for a reported £30 million from Bayer Leverkusen.